MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

    :::image type="content" source="../../../../assets/images/submission/validation-bot-no-welcome-message-in-personal-scope.png" alt-text="Graphic shows an example of bot not sending a  welcome message automatically in personal scope.":::

 * Welcome messages must trigger only once on bot install.
-Welcome messages must not trigger every time the user invokes the help command.
+Welcome messages mustn't trigger every time the user invokes the help command.
 Help command response must be focused to include a way for the user to access help related to the bot. [*Mandatory Fix*]

-* Welcome messages must not trigger with every bot command.
+* Welcome messages mustn't trigger with every bot command.
 This is considered spam. [*Mandatory Fix*]

   :::image type="content" source="../../../../assets/images/submission/validation-welcome-message-trigger-for-any-command.png" alt-text="Graphic shows an example for bot triggering a welcome message for any command.":::

 * Welcome message content must be related to the bot workflow mentioned in the app’s long description and the installation scope.
 Welcome message must include the value offered by the bot to users who installed the bot in channel, how to configure the bot, and briefly describe all supported bot commands. [*Mandatory Fix*]

-* Bot must not send multiple welcome messages when triggered on app install. [*Mandatory Fix*]
+* Bot mustn't send multiple welcome messages when triggered on app install. [*Mandatory Fix*]

   :::image type="content" source="../../../../assets/images/submission/validation-bot-multiple-message-trigger-install.png" alt-text="Graphic shows an example of bot triggering multiple welcome messaged on app install.":::